a-morales/kwm/README.md

 *Kwm* uses the event taps API (Quartz Event Services) to observe, filter and alter user input events prior
 to their delivery to a foreground application.
 This allows for functionality such as focus-follows-mouse,
-remapping keys, and most importantly global hotkeys.
+and different types of hotkeys.

 *Kwm* runs a local daemon to read messages and trigger functions.
 *Kwmc* is used to write to *Kwm*'s socket, and must be used when interacting with and configuring how *Kwm* works.